 The FBI never corroborated based on the spreadsheet and other information that we've learned about.

-And yet the FBI represented to a court not once, not twice, not three times, but four times that that was valid information to support the continuance of uh surveillance on uh Carter Page.
+And yet the FBI represented to a court not once, not twice, not three times, but four times that that was valid information to support the continuance of surveillance on Carter Page.

-Those are the sort of issues that you're gonna see laid bare and painfully so in the IG report that uh that comes out, I think some of the things that we're gonna do.
+Those are the sort of issues that you're going to see laid bare and painfully so in the IG report that comes out.

 Now, there is the possibility now when the full FISA abuse report comes out, James Comey is going to be all over this.

-I I think it's impossible for for Comey in particular to avoid a criminal referral and eventual prosecution.
+I think it's impossible for Comey in particular to avoid a criminal referral and eventual prosecution.

 We'll come back.